Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 The chart below shows the relationship between protein % and energy consumed based on 1,041,736 days of data from free-living people

-Note the bliss point at 12.5% protein, where we eat the most.
-Food with less than 12.5% protein tastes bland, so we will likely eat less and may lose weight, but we’ll also increase our risk of being malnourished and sarcopenic.
+Note the bliss point at 14% protein, where we eat the most.
+Foods with less than 14% protein tend to taste bland, so we will likely eat less, but we’ll also increase our risk of being malnourished and sarcopenic.
 We’ll also crave food with more protein and hence eat more until we get the protein we need.

-So, getting the protein you need with less energy is ideal for greater efficiency and increased satiety.
-This involves prioritising protein while dialling back energy from fat and carbohydrates.
+Getting the protein you need with less energy is more efficient and aligns with greater satiety.
+To do this, we dial back energy from fat and carbohydrates.

 Vitamin and Minerals